Brain HolidayReleased 21/10/2013

-Palmist is proud to present ‘Brain Holiday’, the debut album proper from Dead Gaze, which will be released on 23rd of September in the UK and 24th of September in North America.
-Following on from the acclaimed self-titled compilation released by Palmist in March, ‘Brain Holiday’ is a confident and ambitious album, which places Cole Furlow’s songwriting ability front and centre; the move from recording in his bedroom to the famous Sweet Tea studio in Oxford, Mississippi allowing a talented composer of pop songs to emerge from the fuzz that characterized his earlier recordings.
+Palmist is proud to present ‘Brain Holiday’, the debut album proper from Dead Gaze, which was released on 21st of October 2013 in the UK and 22nd of October in North America.
+Following on from the acclaimed self-titled compilation released by Palmist in March of the same year, ‘Brain Holiday’ is a confident and ambitious album, which places Cole Furlow’s songwriting ability front and centre; the move from recording in his bedroom to the famous Sweet Tea studio in Oxford, Mississippi, allowing a talented composer of pop songs to emerge from the fuzz that characterized his earlier recordings.

 The time at Sweet Tea, which has played host to bands such as Animal Collective, Modest Mouse, and Elvis Costello, came about by chance when a friend of Cole’s who worked at the studio was offered 11 days of free studio time and immediately thought of Dead Gaze.
 As Furlow explains, the studio is a “huge million dollar studio with an amazing old Neve console” and he was excited at the opportunity recording at such a place presented to him; “I wanted everything to kinda be “perfect”.
 In my head I was thinking there is no way in the world I will touch another studio like this ever again, so fuck it – let’s make an enormous pop record.”